-We will begin scheduling advising appointments for Summer and Fall 2015 classes on
+We will begin scheduling advising appointments for Fall 2016 classes on

 We encourage you to schedule your advising appointment as soon as possible to maximize the course selection process.
 Generally, appointments are available within 5-7 business days from the time you call – sometimes sooner!

 You can have your advising appointment over the phone or in person, whichever you prefer.
 If you schedule a phone appointment, you’ll need to be sitting at a computer (with internet access) during this one-hour appointment.